 Welcome!
 This is my academic website where you will find all topics related to my scientific activity.
-I am still in the process of updating it, so please forgive the small typos and absent info you may find.

 Thus, I pose myself questions linked to the relative roles of environmental disturbance – abrupt climate change, human activities and natural disturbances as fire – on Earth Systems processes and functionality.
 To see more on my publications, research and projects please click on the top page menu.
-You can also check out my cv (in Spanish!, soon in English) here.

 The main three aspects driving my research are: